orkes-io/docs/docs/developer-guides/using-llms-in-your-orkes-conductor-workflows.md

 For example, if you are using Open AI as the model provider, it has different models: Ada, Babbage, Curic, Davinci etc. These models vary in capabilities, such as memory, trained data, and more.
 You can configure the required model to be used within your organization based on your requirements.

-### Steps to Integrate AI / LLM Models with Orkes Conductor
+### Steps to Integrate AI/LLM Models with Orkes Conductor

 1. Navigate to **Integrations** from the left menu on your Orkes Conductor cluster.
 2. Click **+New integration** button from the top-right of your window.